futurice/deis-container-access/README.md

 # Deis Container Access

-Configure the [Deis](http://deis.io/) cluster to be able to access its containers as App developer.
+Configure the [Deis](http://deis.io/) cluster and let developers access its containers via SSH.

 # What?